Skip to main content

 Selecting a suitable measurement location

-A suitable location for conducting measurements at each base station was selected based the following criteria:
+A suitable location for conducting measurements at each base station is selected based the following criteria:

 • at a distance from the base station accessible to the general public that is as close as possible to where the highest level of predicted EME is specified in the ARPANSA/environmental EME report